-Capital Metro is delivering on its promise to connect people, jobs and communities with quality transportation options.
-In FY2019, Capital Metro provided more than 31 million rides on the agency's buses, trains and vans, an increase of better than 5%.
+Even amid the pandemic and the accompanying economic fallout, Capital Metro is delivering on its promise to connect people, jobs and communities with quality transportation options.
+In FY2020, Capital Metro provided 22.8 million rides on the agency's buses, trains and vans, a decrease of 27%.

-With a fleet of 425 buses, Capital Metro provides Local, MetroRapid and MetroExpress bus routes, shuttle service to the University of Texas at Austin, the on-demand Pickup service and parallel door-to-door service for eligible riders with disabilities.
+With a fleet of 425 buses, Capital Metro provides MetroBus, MetroRapid and MetroExpress bus routes and shuttle service to the University of Texas at Austin.
+We also use 30 vehicles to operate the on-demand Pickup service and another 184 for parallel door-to-door service for eligible riders with disabilities.

-MetroRail's Red Line is a 32-mile commuter rail service between Leander and downtown Austin; it launched in 2010.
-FY2019 saw significant disruptions to MetroRail service, with the construction of a new Downtown Station requiring the agency to open a temporary replacement station and the federally mandated implementation of positive train control leading to a temporary suspension of weekend service.
-MetroRail's ridership was down somewhat in FY2019 but it still provided almost 730,000 trips.
+MetroRail's Red Line is a 32-mile regional rail service operating with 10 trains between Leander and downtown Austin; it launched in 2010.
+FY2020 was the second consecutive year with significant disruptions to MetroRail service, with the construction of a new Downtown Station requiring the agency to use a temporary replacement station.
+Additionally, weekend service was suspended first to accommodate the federally mandated implementation of positive train control (PTC) and then the pandemic's ridership decreases.
+We met our deadline for PTC implementation and completed the project in August, four months ahead of schedule.

-The agency operates a vanpool program called MetroRideShare that features more than 257 groups and 1,450 participants.
+The agency operates a vanpool program called MetroRideShare, which had grown to 268 groups and about 1,500 participants by February 2020.
+As the pandemic led to more people working from home, that number of groups fell to about 100 by the end of FY2020.
 Capital Metro also works in partnership with the Capital Area Rural Transportation System (CARTS) to offer transportation to select outlying areas surrounding Austin.

-Beyond its passenger rail service, Capital Metro moves freight along its own 162-mile railroad line between Llano and Giddings.
-In FY2019, the freight rail operation shipped cargo on more than 55,409 rail cars, removing 221,636 semi-trucks from our roadways.
+Beyond its regional rail service, Capital Metro moves freight along its own 162-mile railroad line between Llano and Giddings.
+In FY2020, the freight rail operation shipped cargo on more than 58,402 rail cars, removing 223,608 freight trucks from our roadways.

 Capital Metro was created in 1985, after voters in Austin and the surrounding area approved its creation in accordance with Chapter 451 of the Texas Transportation Code.
-Capital Metro provides service to more than 1.3 million residents within a 544-mile service area that includes the cities of Austin, Manor, San

-Leanna, Jonestown, Lago Vista, Leander, Point Venture and unincorporated portions of Travis and Williamson counties.
+Capital Metro provides service to more than 1.3 million residents within a 546-mile service area that includes the cities of Austin, Manor, San Leanna, Jonestown, Lago Vista, Leander, Point Venture and unincorporated portions of Travis and Williamson counties.
 These communities contribute one percent sales tax to help fund the services provided by Capital Metro.